Brandon Ingram: Player profile

+Ingram is a 6 ft 8 in, prototypical modern wing scorer with size and feel.
+Since joining the Raptors, he has consistently been one of the primary offensive options, averaging around 21-22 points per game while showing efficient scoring across multiple levels.
+His size and shooting touch allow him to shoot over defenders, hit jumpers, and create tough buckets in isolation or when the offense stalls.
+Ingram’s length and craft give him upside defensively, though that end remains an area of fluctuation.
+He adds secondary playmaking to the Raptors’ offense alongside Scottie Barnes and provides scoring gravity that helps open looks for others.

-Standing 6 ft 8 in tall and weighing 190 lb, Ingram plays mostly at the small forward position.
-His long arms, stretching to a 7 ft 3 in wingspan and 9 ft 1 in standing reach, allows him get his shot off over defenders and block shots on the defensive end.
-Ingram has drawn frequent comparisons to Kevin Durant, after whom he patterned his playing style revealing, "I try to take bits and pieces out of [Durant's] game and put it in my game [but] at the end of the day, he's Kevin Durant, and I'm Brandon Ingram".
-Like Durant, Ingram has been criticized for his slim frame; however, one Western Conference coach stated that Ingram is "just weak right now.
-He's not soft, by any stretch of the imagination."
+Over the years, Ingram has drawn frequent comparisons to Kevin Durant, after whom he patterned his playing style revealing, "I try to take bits and pieces out of [Durant's] game and put it in my game [but] at the end of the day, he's Kevin Durant, and I'm Brandon Ingram".
 After a Team USA practice, Durant told reporters that Ingram is "the first person that I could... look at him and feel like I'm looking in the mirror".
-In his rookie year, Ingram was utilized as a point forward by coach Luke Walton, who stated that "it helps engage [Ingram] in the game."

-Personal Life
+Personal life

 Growing up, one of Ingram's favorite things to do as a kid was fishing with his grandmother at Atlantic Beach.
 Ingram signed with Excel Sports Management and is represented by Excel founder and president Jeff Schwartz.
 In 2016, he chose to sign an endorsement deal with Adidas Basketball and made an appearance in a commercial for Speed Stick along with then Minnesota Timberwolves point guard Kris Dunn.
 In early 2017, he teamed up with L.A. street artist Jonas Never for Delta's "Beyond the Court" campaign, which saw Ingram and then-Laker teammate Jordan Clarkson explore their passions outside of basketball.
 While Clarkson is an aspiring fashion designer, Ingram's passion for art began with him drawing basketball players and cartoon characters, which was bolstered by taking a portrait drawing class at Duke.
+As of January 2026, Ingram is currently in a relationship with rapper Glorilla.